Prof Scherto Gill presenting Collective Healing Initiative at 2025 Inner Development Goals Summit

 I am grateful to all who joined us in Oxford, for your generosity, insights, and presence.
 This is not the end, but part of a continuing journey to explore and enact intergenerational dialogue as a vital resource for our shared futures.

-The Journal of Dialogue Studies, in partnership with the GHfP Institute, the Guerrand-Hermès Foundation for Peace and UNESCO Collective Healing Initiative, invites contributions for a special issue exploring the role of intergenerational dialogue in shaping collective well-being futures.
+The Journal of Dialogue Studies, in partnership with the GHfP Institute, the Guerrand-Hermès Foundation for Peace, UNESCO Collective Healing Initiative, invited contributions for a special issue exploring the role of intergenerational dialogue in shaping collective well-being futures.

 This special issue is inspired by the power and potential of intergenerational dialogue.
 It is a response to the call of the United Nations Pact for the Future, which underscores the necessity of equitable intergenerational processes and collaborative approaches to multilateral governance to ensure sustainable peace, structural justice, and inclusive well-being.